rkerssies/mvc2022/ReadMe/install_config.md

 ## Installation- & configuration-guide

-To get <b>mvc20022</b> on your own domain, take the following steps:
+To get <b>MVC20022</b> on your own domain, take the following steps:

 1. Download the complete project from git-hub to place it in your desired location.<br>
     The project Github-link: <a href="https://github.com/InCubics/mvc2022">mvc2022</a>

 2. For a local installation (not online);
-    * Add an extra line in the vhosts / hosts-file with custom (local) domainname.
+    * Add an extra line in the vhosts / hosts-file with custom (local) domain-name.
     With the console for Mac : sudo nano /etc/hosts With the terminal for Windows (Admin-mode): C:\Windows\System32\drivers\etc\hosts